dhye1/SKT_Chatbot_Demo/README.md

-# legendary-eureka
+# Demo of Chatbot system
-demo of Multimodal Emotion recognition &amp; Mental health care Chatbot
+This repository includes the code and demo of chatbot system.